SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 * Basic Authentication (username and password pair)
 * OAuth SAML Bearer flow (you can find sample Java implementation of OAuth SAML bearer client [here](OAuthSAMLClient).)

+Please note that the C4C system used in the example URLs throughout this document, doesn't require authentication.

 #### SAP Standard vs. Custom OData Services